 A sense of tranquillity, space and place, natural nightscapes, distinctive natural soundscapes and visible movement.

 Quality of views beyond the AONB boundary

 A variety in the setting to the AONB formed by the marine environment, Plymouth City, Market and Coastal towns, rural South Hams and the southern fringe to Dartmoor National Park.

-From April to October 2018 we will be running a series of events and activities to help you find out more about this special landscape, funded by a grant from the Heritage Lottery Fund.
-During this time, we will also be out and about asking you what you think makes South Devon Special and what living or visiting here means to you.
+From April to October 2018 we ran a programme of events and activities to help people in the AONB to find out more about this special landscape, funded by a grant from the Heritage Lottery Fund.
+During this time, we asked people what they think makes South Devon Special and what living or visiting here means to them.

 This project has been very successful, and we have exceeded all the targets set out in the project application and plan.
 We have received lots of positive feedback and comments from participants and the material we have gathered from people about their thoughts on Special Qualities during the project is being used to form an annex to the 2019-24 South Devon AONB management plan, Understanding the Special Qualities of the AONB.

 Where do you love?

 We ran a programme of events over 7 months from April to October.
 This included 10 special landscape walks, 6 natural nightscape events and a series of 4 beginner photography walks.
 We aimed for an attendance of 290 people but had an actual attendance of 1063.
 Some of the participants on the photography walks did go on to enter images into the photography competition.
 Our natural nightscapes events included dawn and dusk walks, glow worm hunting, a big night out on the beach and a visit from a mobile planetarium!